Deadline to apply for August start is May 1 @ 3:00 p.m. Deadline to apply for January start is October 1 @ 3:00 p.m.

 Note: The Surgical Technology Program offers an Associate Degree only.
 The AAS Degree may be obtained utilizing previous academic coursework along with SUT Plan of Study Curriculum, or program students may take academics along with SUT courses.
-Please see Plan of Study for details and curriculum.
+See Plan of Study for details and curriculum.
 Applicants that are offered a class position will have to meet additional requirements to secure their class position.
-Please contact us if you have any questions and we look forward to assisting you.
-We will be glad to schedule a virtual advising appointment with you.
+Contact us if you have any questions.
+We will schedule an advisement appointment if needed.

 Brief Description of Program: A comprehensive program of study in which the student receives an in depth practical knowledge and essential clinical education related to the Operating Room.